 This topic was explored in depth by the core curriculum.
+(3 points)

 This topic was briefly covered in the core curriculum.
+(2 points)

 This topic was covered in elective coursework.
+(1 point)

 This topic was not covered.
+(0 points)

 Score explanation: Einstein's Ml core curriculum course "Health Systems & Health Equity" includes a lecture titled "Climate Change and Health Equity."
 Several slides in this lecture show that climate change has led to increased risk of vector-borne infectious disease such as malaria and dengue, using several graphics and illustrations.
 A slide in another lecture titled "Sustainability in Healthcare" lists diseases linked to changes in vector ecology due to climate change.
-Within the "Infectious Diseases" course in Einstein's core curriculum, a lecture titled "Emerging Infectious" contains a slide noting that different pathogens emerge and re-emerge due to climate change.
+Within the "Infectious Diseases" course in Einstein's core curriculum, a lecture titled "Emerging Infectious" contains content on how climate change influences the way pandemics emerge, for example Malaria in the US.
+This lecture explains the multiple impacts climate change has on human health and cites applying a One Health lens to understand the impact of environmental change on healthcare-related infections.
+It also contains a slide noting that different pathogens emerge and re-emerge due to climate change, for example Dengue epidemic potential due to climate change.
+Another lecture in this course called "Diarrheal Pathogens" mentions how the expansion of cholera is linked to climate change.
+A lecture titled Arbovirus also discussed how the distribution of these viruses is likely to expand due to climate change and includes a map of the distribution worldwide.
+A lecture on "Introduction to Fungi" cites climate change as one of the contributing factors to the rise of fungal disease.
+A lecture titled "Cryptococcus and dimorphic fungi" discusses how climate change effects endemic mycoses via a change in the geographic regions, increasing rates of the fungal infections, extreme weather events which promote growth and spread of fungal spores, and the migration of populations.